PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Pull requests that create or change functionality must include tests before being merged.

-PlasmaPy uses the `pytest <https://docs.pytest.org>`_ framework for software testing.
+PlasmaPy uses `pytest <https://docs.pytest.org>`_ for software testing.
 The test suite may be run locally or automatically via pull requests on GitHub.
-PlasmaPy undergoes continuous integration testing of the code base by `Travis CI <https://travis-ci.org>`_ and `AppVeyor <https://www.appveyor.com>`_, including code examples in docstrings. `Codecov <https://codecov.io>`_ performs test coverage checks and shows whether or not each line of code is run during the test suite. `CircleCI <https://circleci.com/>`_ tests that the documentation can be successfully built.
+PlasmaPy undergoes continuous integration testing of the code base by `Travis CI <https://travis-ci.org>`_ and `AppVeyor
+<https://www.appveyor.com>`_, including code examples in docstrings.
+`Codecov <https://codecov.io>`_ performs test coverage checks and shows whether or not each line of code is run during the test suite.
+`CircleCI <https://circleci.com/>`_ tests that the documentation can be successfully built.
 The results of the documentation test builds are displayed using `Giles <https://github.com/apps/giles>`_.
 PlasmaPy's test suite is automatically run whenever a pull request to the main repository is made or updated.

 .. _testing-guidelines-running-tests: